CalvinLoke/bad-apple/README.md

 Changed the approach of storing assets.
 Should significantly reduce asset generation times, averaging arond 10 ~ 15 seconds using single thread.
 Will still look into threading to further expedite asset generation.
 However, with `touhou_bad_apple_v4.0.py`, progress will now slow down as I finally close the chapter of this project.

+**UPDATE ON 27/04/21**

+It looks like most of the issues have been rectified, and the code has reached desirableh performance.
+While I could further boost ASCII generation and add new functionality to the code, I feel that it would be over-engineering such a simple project.
+What started out as a weekend project blew up to such proportions, and led me to learn many new and interesting concepts along the way.

+I really would like to thank [JasperTecHK](https://github.com/JasperTecHK) for his recommendations and suggestions along the way.
+His input was what really led me to return to this project after two dead weeks.

+As such, major updates to the code would come much slower now, as the current iteration of the project has far exceeded my orginal goal.
+Though, it would be interesting to further develop `v4.5` to have color support, but I would presume that requires its own development cycle.
+Once again, I really would like to thank all the contributors to this simple and dumb piece of code that I wrote in 24 hours.

+Cheers!

 # Current known issues and bugs
 Despite being a somewhat simple program, my crappy implementation has led to a lot of unresovled bugs and issues.
 I am currently looking at fixing some of them.